microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 guaranteed to be supported on all implementations can be found in [Minimum Support Set].

+See [Conversion Rules] for rounding and denorm behavior.

 #### Validation

 * **matrix interpretation** must be a value corresponding to one of the